Fabrizio-Caruso/CROSS-LIB/README.md

 ## THE GOAL

-This is a personal project whose goal is the creation of:
+*CrossLib*, a *retro-hardware abstraction layer* for coding "universal" demos, games and programs for hundreds of mostly 8-bit systems (consoles, computers, scientific calculators, handheld consoles, arcade boards, hacked computer toys, etc.).

-1. *CrossLib*, a *retro-hardware abstraction layer* for coding "universal" (mostly 8-bit) games.
-These games are the proof of the flexibility of *CrossLib*.
+These games are the proof of the flexibility of *CrossLib*:

-3. *Cross Chase* is a "universal" 8-bit game that can be compiled for and run on (nearly) ALL 8-bit computers, game consoles, hand-held game consoles and scientific calculators.
+1. *Cross Chase* is a "universal" 8-bit game that can be compiled for and run on (nearly) ALL 8-bit computers, game consoles, hand-held game consoles and scientific calculators.
 It can be parametrized in a way to make it run on systems with as little as 3k or 4k of available memory for the code.
-4. *Cross Shoot* is a second "universal" 8-bit game that can also be compiled on a multitude of 8-bit computers and consoles.
+2. *Cross Shoot* is a second "universal" 8-bit game that can also be compiled on a multitude of 8-bit computers and consoles.
 It requires more memory than "Cross Chase" but it should be equally universal as long as the required memory is available.
-4. *Cross Bomber* is a third "universal" 8-bit game that can also be compiled on a multitude of 8-bit computers and consoles.
+3. *Cross Bomber* is a third "universal" 8-bit game that can also be compiled on a multitude of 8-bit computers and consoles.
 It is a mini-game and clone of Air Attack (aka Blitz).
 So it requires much less memory than "Cross Chase".
 Its code is almost entirely in a single file.
 It uses pre-shifted tiles to produce smoother movements on graphics-enabled targets.
-5. *Cross Snake* is a fourth "universal" 8-bit game.
+4. *Cross Snake* is a fourth "universal" 8-bit game.
 Its size is similar to Cross Chase and can be run on an unexpanded Commodore 16 or a Commodore Vic 20 with +8k memory expansion.
 It a my personal re-interpretation of Nibbler (arcade game) to which I have added more game elements.